How to care for a child with chickenpox

 Loss of appetite

-To help care for children with chickenpox, dermatologists recommend the following tips:
+To help you care for a child with chickenpox, dermatologists recommend the following tips:

 Keep your child at home.
 Since chickenpox is contagious, keep your child at home or limit their exposure to other people until all of their chickenpox blisters have formed scabs and no new blisters develop.
 It usually takes about a week for the blisters to become scabs.

 Soak in colloidal oatmeal baths.
-Available at your local drugstore, colloidal oatmeal will help relieve some of the itch.
-Add the oatmeal under the faucet while the tub is filling with lukewarm – not hot – water.
+Available at your local drugstore and online, colloidal oatmeal will help relieve some of the itch.
+Add the colloidal oatmeal under the faucet while the tub is filling with lukewarm – not hot – water.

 Relieve itchiness.
-Consider giving your child an over-the-counter oral antihistamine for children.
-Always follow the directions on the label, and use the correct dose.
+Consider giving your child an over-the-counter oral (take by mouth) antihistamine made for children.
+Always follow the directions on the label and use the correct dose.
+Avoid using an antihistamine that you apply to your child’s skin, as it can trigger an allergic reaction.

 Keep your child’s fingernails trimmed short.
 This will help prevent skin infections caused by scratching the blisters.
 For young children, put socks or mittens over their hands to prevent scratching.
 To limit scarring, make sure your child doesn’t pick at his or her chickenpox.